MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/explore-samples.md

 4. Place the model as described in [Place and manipulate 3D models](manipulate-models.md), and then size, rotate, move, or lift the model.

 5. Add notes as described in [Add a note to your 3D model](add-note.md).
-Notes will not be saved when you close the Product Visualize app.
+Notes made on sample models will not be saved when you close Product Visualize or replace the model.

 ### See also